juanallo/karma-parallel/CONTRIBUTING.md

 Running `npm test` will cause the plugin to load and execute in the context of the local test directory.

-Ensure that you have not skipped optional dependencies when running npm install.
+Ensure that you have not skipped optional dependencies when running yarn.
 You will need karma-coverage to be loaded for the tests to demonstrate that our overwritten reporter worked correctly.